manishrana7/icet-manish/doc/userguide/source/examples/get_cluster_vector.rst

 Cluster vectors
 ===============

-The purpose of this example is to demonstrate how to use functionalities, which are built into :program:`icet`, to construct cluster vectors.
+The purpose of this example is to demonstrate how to construct cluster vectors.

 Import modules
 --------------

-Firstly, one needs to import the class :class:`ClusterSpace <icetdev.ClusterSpace>`, which is used to store information regarding a given cluster space.
+First, one needs to import the class :class:`ClusterSpace
+<icetdev.ClusterSpace>` class, which is used to store information regarding a
+given cluster space.
 Additionally, the `ASE <https://wiki.fysik.dtu.dk/ase>`_ function :func:`ase.build.bulk` will be needed to generate the structures.

 .. literalinclude:: ../../../../examples/get_cluster_vector.py
    :start-after: # Import modules